michiosw/secure_vsomeip_modifikation/README.md

 docker network connect svsomeip container_id_2
 ```

-The different container ID's can be foud out with:
+The different container ID's can be found out with the help of:

 ```bash
 docker ps -aqf "name=containername"